-This provision adds biomass fuel property to the list of existing technologies that qualify for the residential renewable energy investment tax credit in Section 25D of the Internal Revenue Code.
-To qualify, the biomass fuel property must operate at a thermal efficiency rate of at least 75 percent Higher Heating Value (HHV), and be used to either heat space within the dwelling or heat water.
+This provision adds biomass fuel property to the list of existing technologies that qualify for the residential renewable energy investment tax credit in Section 25d of the Internal Revenue Code.
+To qualify, the biomass fuel property must operate at a thermal efficiency rate of at least 75 percent higher heating value (HHV) and be used to either heat space within the dwelling or heat water.

 Included in this section is a broad definition of "biomass fuel."
-The term applies both to woody and agricultural biomass, wood processing residues and wastes, and grasses.
-Essentially, any plant-derived fuel that is available on a recurring and renewable basis is eligible, including densified biomass fuel.
-This provision would apply to expenses incurred in years following 2016.
+The term applies both to agricultural and woody biomass, wood processing residues and wastes and grasses.
+Essentially, any plant derived fuel that is available on a recurring and renewable basis is eligible, including densified biomass fuel.
+This provision would apply to expenses incurred in years following 2018.
+This modification to the 25d tax credit would expire at the end of 2023.